 When you ignore where reinforcement is arriving, you will be able to click on the region name indicated.
-The game map will then zoom and center on to the said region.
+The game map will then zoom and centre on to the said region.

-Some reinforcements arrive in regions which are within a given area and it's then up to the player to select where to place them, from a list of yellow-colored regions (click on the one where you want to place the reinforcement).
-See Illustration 7.3a below
+Some reinforcements arrive in regions which are within a given area and it's then up to the player to select where to place them, from a list of yellow-coloured regions (click on the one where you want to place the reinforcement).
+See Illustration 7.3a below.

-Gameplay of Reinforcements is described in section XII below.
+Gameplay of Reinforcements is described in "Chapter 6 Units" under section "6.3 Reinforcements"